Pakistan Weather Update: Dry weather likely to prevail over most parts

-Dry weather is likely to prevail over most parts of the country, while hot in southern parts during the next twelve hours.
+Dry weather is likely to prevail over most parts of the country, while hot in southern parts during daytime during the next 12 hours.

-However, rain and wind with thunderstorm is likely at isolated places in Chitral, Dir and Gilgit-Baltistan.

 Temperature of some major cities recorded this morning:

-Islamabad sixteen degree centigrade, Lahore twenty-three, Karachi twenty-five, Peshawar and Muzaffarabad eighteen, Quetta nine, Gilgit and Murree thirteen seventeen degree centigrade.
+Islamabad 15 degree centigrade, Lahore 22, Karachi 28, Peshawar 19, Quetta and Murree 13, Gilgit 10 and Muzaffarabad 16 degree centigrade.

 According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Leh, Pulwama Anantnag, Shopian and Baramula.